Ircama/epson_print_conf/README.md

 optional arguments:
   -h, --help            show this help message and exit -P PICKLE_FILE, --pickle PICKLE_FILE
-                        Save a pickle archive for subsequent load by ui.py and epson_print_conf.py -O, --override        Override the default configuration with the one of the pickle file instead of merging
+                        Load a pickle configuration archive saved by parse_devices.py -O, --override        Replace the default configuration with the one in the pickle file instead of merging (default is to merge)

 epson_print_conf GUI
 ```